RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 Metadynamics in ASH: Tutorial
 ======================================

 Examples on how to perform metadynamics in ASH in general.
+See :doc:`Biased-sampling` for the general documentation.
 In the examples below we use GFN1-xTB as a convenient QM level of theory due to it's low computational cost and qualitatively correct results.
 ASH, however, allows one to perform metadynamics using any level of theory that is capable of providing an energy and gradient.
 Both 1 and 2 collective variables (CVs) are supported.